Thou shalt not covet; but tradition

 It is not hard to understand why many companies prefer to use machines or robots instead of people: robots do not complain or need breaks, holidays, or sick leave; they do not go on strike; they do not get tired, meaning they make fewer mistakes and their production is uniformly consistent; they can work at all hours of the day and do not demand pay raises, overtime pay, vacations, maternity leave, or paid holidays; when they retire (become worn out or obsolete) they do not ask for benefits or a pension; and they do not form unions.
 Machines and robots form the ideal labour force because they are obedient, efficient, industrious, reliable, predictable, untiring, uncomplaining, and easily replaceable, traits that are not always found in human workers.

 Although there are many other creatures that devour other creatures, they do not enslave them during their artificially shortened lives as we humans do.
 In other words, although they may terrify them occasionally during their lives, they only inflict pain and suffering on them at the moment of death.
 Moreover, creatures that live in the wild have a chance to live to old age, whereas the premature death rate on industrial animal farms is 100%.
-These days, with the artificial methods used by animal farmers to accelerate growth, chickens raised for meat do not live to be a year old, while many beef cattle are slaughtered before their second birthday.
+These days, with the artificial methods used by animal farmers to accelerate growth, most pigs and chickens raised for meat do not live to be a year old, while many beef cattle are slaughtered before their second birthday.

 On Money and Markets: A Wall Street Memoir by Henry Kaufman, p.
 243. McGraw-Hill, New York, 2000.

 The true reason why so many workers today are unmotivated or inefficient at their jobs is because of the very foolish method of education which has been widely adopted in more and more countries.
 By isolating children in schools during the early and formative years of their lives, they are prevented from observing people working, which, before this foolish practice became widespread, was the way that children acquired the skills they needed to perform certain occupations, as well as the desire to perform them.
-As a result, they have neither the desire nor the competence to do those kinds of work, and so they must be bribed with money to motivate them.
+As a result, they have neither the desire nor the competence to do those kinds of work, and so they must be paid money in order to motivate them.